MeetSon1/DevOps/README.md

-In this repository.
+In this Repository.
-I have put example codes and methods for creating resources
+I've included sample codes and techniques for creating resources.